CU Foundation Leadership

 Senior Vice President, General Counsel / Chief Administrative Officer

 Keller Young joined the University of Colorado Foundation as General Counsel in 1999 and she currently is the Foundation’s Senior Vice President, General Counsel and Chief Administrative Officer.
-Keller is responsible for the Foundation’s legal function, human resources, trust administration and gift administration and compliance.
-Keller also has oversight of the gifts and records processing staff.
+Keller is responsible for the Foundation’s legal function, trust administration and gift administration and compliance.
+Keller also has oversight of the gifts management staff.

 Prior to joining the Foundation, Keller was an associate with the tax group at Holme Roberts and Owen LLP in Denver, and she spent a year at Ernst & Young LLP in Denver advising nonprofit organizations on tax issues.
 Keller also was an associate in the tax group at Pillsbury Madison and Sutro in San Francisco.